 Given an opinion space $\Omega$, we refer to the opinion $x_0 \in \Omega$ of the content as the \emph{content state}.
-Additionally, we refer to the state $x_i \in \Omega$ of node $i \in \{1, \ldots, N - 1\}$ as its \emph{opinion}.
+We refer to the state $x_i \in \Omega$ of node $i \in \{1, \ldots, N - 1\}$ as its \emph{opinion}.
 In the present paper, we focus on $\Omega = [0,1]$, although in \Cref{fig:poisson-varyx0-Gaussian} we show a situation with $\Omega = \mathbb{R}$.
 Let $c \in [0,1]$ denote the \emph{receptiveness parameter}, which is akin to the confidence bound of a typical BCM.
-In practice, in the present paper, we consider $c \in (0,1/2]$, so that agents are not receptive to agents with overly different opinions.
+In practice, in the present paper, we consider $c \in (0,1/2]$, so agents are not receptive to agents with overly different opinions.
 The spread of content with opinion $x_0$ begins at node $0$.
-The content spreads through a percolation-inspired process \cite{sahimi2023} via an update rule that is based on a bounded-confidence mechanism (see \cref{alg:update}).
-In \cref{fig:algorithm-schematic}, we show a schematic of our algorithm on a small network.
+The content spreads through a percolation-inspired process \cite{sahimi2023} via an update rule that is based on a bounded-confidence mechanism (see \Cref{alg:update}).
+In \Cref{fig:algorithm-schematic}, we show a schematic of our algorithm on a small network.

 To study content spread on a network, we construct a {\em dissemination tree} $G_0$ with root node $0$ to track the spreading process~\cite{goel2016structural,oh2018complex}.
 Content spreads as follows.
 Suppose that content state $x_0$ starts at node $0$.
-We look at the set $\mathcal{N}_i$ of neighbors $j$ of node $i$ and select all $j \in \mathcal{N}_i$ that satisfy $\vert x_j - x_0 \vert < c$.
-These neighbors of $i$ spread the content (i.e., they become ``activated'' with the content and change their opinion $x_j$ to be equal to the content state $x_0$) if the distance between their opinion $x_j$ and the content state $x_0$ is sufficiently small.
+We look at the set $\mathcal{N}_i$ of neighbors $j$ of node $i$ and select all {nodes} $j \in \mathcal{N}_i$ {with an opinion $x_j$ that satisfies} $\vert x_j - x_0 \vert < c$.
+These neighbors of $i$ spread the content (i.e., they {``activate"} and change their {opinions} $x_j$ {to} the content state $x_0$) {because the} distance between {the} opinion $x_j$ and the content state $x_0$ is sufficiently small.
 We represent this activation by adding these nodes to the dissemination tree $G_0$ as child nodes of node $i$.
 We then continue this process for each child node of the current dissemination tree until there are no available neighbors that are left to activate.
-In other words, we continue this process until either all nodes are activated or until there are no remaining neighbors of an active node.
+In other words, we continue this process until either all nodes are activated or until {no active nodes have any remaining receptive neighbors.}